shyamsn97/hyper-nn/README.md

 For gpu functionality with Jax, you will need to follow the instructions [here](https://github.com/google/jax#installation)

+---
+## What are Hypernetworks?
-Hypernetworks, simply put, are neural networks that generate parameters for another neural network.
+[Hypernetworks](https://arxiv.org/abs/1609.09106), simply put, are neural networks that generate parameters for another neural network.
 They can be incredibly powerful, being able to represent large networks while using only a fraction of their parameters.

-`hyper-nn` represents Hypernetworks with two key components:
-- EmbeddingModule that holds information about layers(s) in the target network, or more generally a chunk of the target networks weights
-- Weight Generator, which takes in the embedding and outputs a parameter vector for the target network

 Hypernetworks generally come in two variants, static or dynamic.
 Static Hypernetworks have a fixed or learned embedding and weight generator that outputs the target networks’ weights deterministically.
 Dynamic Hypernetworks instead receive inputs and use them to generate dynamic weights.